WintersRainWR/Bioinformatics/README.md

-# Biochemistry
+# Bioinformatics
-This is the repo in which WR stores the relative information of the Biochemistry lecture
+This is the repo in which WR stores the relative information of the Bioinformatics lecture